-Boiler Pilot Light Burning – Causes And Solutions
+Boiler Pilot Light Gone Out Or Not Igniting: Causes and Solutions

 One of the most common issues with boilers is when your boiler pilot light goes out.
 Although many different things can cause this, several common problems are quite easy to identify.